-- 3.3.19 For non-residential developments, Sheffield type stands should be arranged within a robust weatherproof store with a lockable door.
+- 3.3.30 For non-residential developments, Sheffield type stands should be arranged within a robust weatherproof store, with a lockable door.
 The structure and locking mechanism should be resistant to forced entry.
-Any store with plastic or steel mesh panels should have steel bars at sufficient intervals.
-This can prevent the removal of cycles via a removed panel.
-Authorised users of the store should be provided with keys or contactless cards to provide access. - 3.3.20 The cycle store should be placed in an accessible location near the entrance.
-Interior and exterior illumination is necessary.
-Adequate lighting should also be provided along the route to the store. - 3.3.21 Sheffield type stands within the cycle stores should be placed in accordance with Figure 19 and Figure 20.
+Any electronic lock should not be dependent on a continuous power supply to remain locked.
+Any store with plastic or steel mesh panels must have steel bars at sufficient intervals to prevent the removal of cycles via a removed panel.
+Authorised users of the store should be provided with keys or contactless cards to provide access.
+A suitable maintenance regime is required to ensure its continued effective use. - 3.3.31 Sheffield type stands within the cycle stores should be placed in accordance with Figure 19 and Figure 20.
 Access aisles should have a minimum width of 1.2m between parked bicycles.
-If double stacked cycle parking is proposed, an increase to at least 2.5m (ideally 3m) depending on the manufacturer's specification, is required.
-A minimum of 2.6m head height is required to ensure the system is usable.
+If double stacked cycle parking is proposed, a minimum aisle width of 2.5m beyond the lowered frame is required, increased to a minimum of 3.5m where double-deck stands line both sides of the aisle.
+A minimum of 2.7m head height is required to ensure the system is usable.
 Access doors should have a minimum width of 1.2m.
-Each cycle space should be accessible and not obstructed by other cycles in the store.
+Every cycle space should be accessible and not obstructed by other cycles in the store.